PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 The remembered alterations system uses a **wave pattern** where accidental memory flows left-to-right through the music in temporal order:

 1. **Start of measure**: Initialize remembered state to baseline (always)
+2. **Check tied bypass**: If pitch is tied-to, apply bypass rules (see Measure Boundary Behavior)
-2. **Process each note**: Compare against current remembered state (or prev-final for tied bypass)
+3. **Process each note**: Compare against current remembered state
-3. **Update after each note**: Accidental becomes new remembered state (except tied bypass)
+4. **Update after each note**: Accidental becomes new remembered state (except tied bypass)
-4. **Measure boundary**: Always reset to baseline; prev-final available for tied bypass and courtesy detection
+5. **Measure boundary**: Always reset to baseline; prev-final and tied-ids available for next measure

 **The central decision**: A note requires a printed accidental when its accidental differs from the **current remembered state** for that letter/octave combination.

-**Exception - Tied note bypass** (standard ties only): At position 0, if pitch is the target of a tie from previous measure, compare against `prev-final` instead of baseline.
-If matches, no print and **no remembered state update** (pure bypass).
-Next occurrence must restate vs baseline.
+**Exception - Tied note bypass**: Tied-to notes are continuations, not new attacks.
+They bypass accidental printing unconditionally:
+- **Intra-measure ties** (position > 0): Always bypass (no print, no remembered update) - applies to all tie styles
+- **Cross-measure ties at boundary** (position 0): Bypass in standard ties, print in French ties
+- **No state matching required**: The tie itself guarantees pitch identity

 **Key insight**: This single rule (with the tied bypass exception) handles both required accidentals (contradicting key signature) and courtesy accidentals (restating key signature after alteration).
-The complexity lies in what constitutes the "current remembered state" and when the tied bypass applies.
+The bypass is unconditional - tied notes are continuations by definition.
+Position determines intra-measure vs cross-measure for French tie distinction.

 **Architectural summary**: Remembered alterations are modeled as sparse per-octave deviations from a key-signature baseline, updated in strict temporal order across all voices and staves of an instrument.
 Each measure starts from baseline.
-Tied notes at position 0 receive a bypass exception (standard ties only).
+Tied-to notes receive unconditional bypass (except French ties at cross-measure boundaries).
 A single comparison rule determines all printed accidentals—required, courtesy, or cautionary—in a layout-independent, house-style-configurable way.
+Return format `[remembered decisions tied-target-endpoint-ids]` supports measure-to-measure state threading.

 ### Correctness Invariants